-Dr. Christian Khalil is an assistant professor of environmental toxicology and health that joined LAU in 2014.
-Prior to joining LAU, he was an assistant professor in environmental toxicology in addition to his role as program authority for the Master of Environmental Sciences at the University of New South Wales (UNSW), Australia since 2002.
+Dr. Christian Khalil is an associate professor of environmental toxicology and health.
+Prior to joining LAU in 2014, he was an assistant professor in environmental toxicology in addition to his role as program authority for the Master of Environmental Sciences at the University of New South Wales (UNSW), Australia since 2002.
 Since 2010, he was the director of the International Environmental Services (IES), a training and consulting organization based in Australia.
 He also has an honorary appointment with the Australian Catholic University (ACU), Australia.

 - In vitro toxicology methods development for application to products testing (raw materials, cosmetic formulation);

 - Nanoparticles toxicity on human derived cell cultures and human skin;

 - Toxicity of welding fumes in vitro and in vivo, occupational exposure context;

 - Chemical mixtures, their synergistic interactions and cytotoxicity;

 - Toxicity assessment of environmental pollutants released into an aquatic environment;